joejag/talk-mob_programming_and_lego/notes/parts/1_mob.md

 # Mob programming

-* The first experiment that we tried was Mob Programming.
-It's a biggie.
 * You limit your entire team to working on one story and you stay together until it's finished.
-* Mobbing isn't a meeting.
-It's a working agreement.
-* "I'd used it before, I'm interested in what you've used too"

-# Hands up

 * I know what you are thinking just now.
 One story?
 ALL the team?

-Who let this guy on the stage.
+# Hands up

 * But we have a history of counter intuitive ideas in our industry that turn out to be more efficient and effective way of writing code.

-* Bonkers (learn Romanian) one: Pair Programming.
+* Absurd (learn Romanian) one: Pair Programming.
-* Bonkers two: TDD.
+* Absurd two: TDD.
-* Bonkers three: Mob programming.
+* Absurd three: Mob programming.

 # Woody quote